 Organizations interested in offering a new Medicare Advantage product or expanding the service area of an existing product or submitting a PFFS network transition application must complete a Notice of Intent to Apply by November 17, 2009.
 Upon submitting the completed form to CMS, the organization will be assigned a pending contract number (H number) to use throughout the application and subsequent operational processes.

 Once the new contract number is assigned, the applicant should request a CMS User ID.
-An application for Access to CMS Computer Systems (for HPMS access) is required and can be found at: .http://www.cms.hhs.gov/AccesstoDataApplication/Downloads/Access.pdf Upon approval of the CMS User ID request, the applicant will receive a CMS User ID(s) and password(s) for HPMS access.
-Existing MAO’s requesting service area expansions do not need to apply for a new MAO number.
+An application for Access to CMS Computer Systems (for HPMS access) is required and can be found at: https://applications.cms.hhs.gov .
+Upon approval of the CMS User ID request, the applicant will receive a CMS User ID(s) and password(s) for HPMS access.
+Existing MAO’s requesting service area expansions do not need to apply for a new MAO contract number.

 Additional Information